dataluscorp/browser/docs/contributing/debugging/debugging_a_minidump.rst

 ``src/tools/linux/md2core/minidump-2-core``.
 Running the binary with the path to a Linux minidump will generate a core file on stdout which can then be loaded in gdb as usual.
-You will need to manually download the matching Firefox binaries, but then you can use the :ref:`GDB Python script <Downloading symbols on Linux / Mac OS X>` to download symbols.
+You will need to manually download the matching Datalus binaries, but then you can use the :ref:`GDB Python script <Downloading symbols on Linux / Mac OS X>` to download symbols.

 The ``minidump-2-core`` source does not currently handle processing